PROJECT OVERVIEW

 Over time, as owners and their teams grew and scaled, their need for an embedded payroll solution increased as well.

-• It was hard for owners to onboard and pay their employees, prepare team hours, and get a complete picture of their finances
+• It was challenging for employers to onboard and pay their employees, prepare team hours, and get a complete picture of their finances

 Run Payroll - Before